itz0cat/localhost-Mobile/instructions.md

 7.```apt-get install openjdk-8-jre```

 8.```apt-get install openjdk-21-jdk```
+# NOTE
 `wget -O minecraft_server.jar (Link of the file)`

-**Do note that you can use a link to PaperMC, or Spigot, or whatever else, just replace the name and the link, for example, `wget -O paper-1.20.4-496.jar (link to paper 1.20.4)`
+Do note that you can use a link to PaperMC, or Spigot, or whatever else, just replace the name and the link, for example, `wget -O paper-1.20.4-496.jar (link to paper 1.20.4)`

  # Step 3 - Make the file executable
 ```chmod +x minecraft_server.jar```